 Feels like we got married just yesterday and here we are celebrating our first wedding anniversary in Chicago! 🙂

-Hence we knew we wanted to celebrate our anniversary on a holiday but weren’t sure where to go.
-Given the amount of traveling we have done this year and the fact that I was unwell during our anniversary week, we knew I did not have the energy to travel too far.
-We still however wanted to see a new, beautiful place. 😀 (No compromises there! 😛 ) Hence we came up with the plan to visit Chicago! 🙂
+We knew we wanted to go on a holiday during our anniversary but we weren’t sure where to go.
+Given the amount of traveling we have done this year and the fact that I was terribly unwell during our anniversary week, we knew I did not have the energy to travel too far.
+We still however wanted to see a new, beautiful place (no compromises there!) and hence came up with the plan to visit Chicago! 🙂

 And boy am I glad we did… because we loved Chicago! 😀